Browse by Medical Category

 View a list of publications by researchers at the Hochedlinger Laboratory

-Sarkar A, Huebner AJ, Sulahian R, Anselmo A, Xu X, Flattery K, Desai N, Sebastian C, Yram MA, Arnold K, Rivera, Mostoslavsky R, Bronson R, Bass A, Sadreyev R, Shivdasani RA, Hochedlinger K. Sox2 suppresses gastric tumorigenesis in mice.
-Cell Reports 2016 Aug 16;16(7):1929-41.
+Sarkar A, Huebner AJ, Sulahian R, Anselmo A, Xu X, Flattery K, Desai N, Sebastian C, Yram MA, Arnold K, Rivera M, Mostoslavsky R, Bronson R, Bass, AJ, Sadreyev R, Shivdasani RA. & Hochedlinger K. Sox2 Suppresses Gastric Tumorigenesis in Mice.
+Cell Rep 16, 1929-1941 (2016).

-Borkent M, Bennett BD, Lackford B, Bar-Nur O, Brumbaugh J, Wang L, Du Y, Fargo DC, Apostolou E, Cheloufi S, Maherali N, Elledge SJ, Hu G, Hochedlinger K. A Serial shRNA Screen for Roadblocks to Reprogramming Identifies the Protein Modifier SUMO2.
-Stem Cell Reports.
-2016 May 10;6(5):704-16.
+Borkent M, Bennett BD, Lackford B, Bar-Nur O, Brumbaugh J, Wang L, Du Y, Fargo DC, Apostolou E, Cheloufi S, Maherali N, Elledge SJ, Hu G & Hochedlinger K. A Serial shRNA Screen for Roadblocks to Reprogramming Identifies the Protein Modifier SUMO2.
+Stem Cell Reports 6, 704-716 (2016).

-Cheloufi S, Elling U, Hopfgartner B, Jung YL, Murn J, Ninova M, Hubmann M, Badeaux AI, Euong Ang C, Tenen D, Wesche DJ, Abazova N, Hogue M, Tasdemir N, Brumbaugh J, Rathert P, Jude J, Ferrari F, Blanco A, Fellner M, Wenzel D, Zinner M, Vidal SE, Bell O, Stadtfeld M, Chang HY, Almouzni G, Lowe SW, Rinn J, Wernig M, Aravin A, Shi Y, Park PJ, Penninger JM, Zuber J, Hochedlinger K. The histone chaperone CAF-1 safeguards somatic cell identity.
-Nature.
-2015 Dec 10;528(7581):218-24.
+Cheloufi S, Elling U, Hopfgartner B, Jung YL, Murn J, Ninova M, Hubmann M, Badeaux AI, Euong Ang C, Tenen D, Wesche DJ, Abazova, N, Hogue, M., Tasdemir N, Brumbaugh J, Rathert P, Jude J, Ferrari F, Blanco A, Fellner M, Wenzel D, Zinner M, Vidal SE, Bell O, Stadtfeld M, Chang HY, Almouzni G, Lowe SW, Rinn J, Wernig M, Aravin A, Shi Y, Park PJ, Penninger JM, Zuber J & Hochedlinger K. The histone chaperone CAF-1 safeguards somatic cell identity.
+Nature 528, 218-224 (2015).

 Back to Top